3gS2595/met_tate_moma_mapreduce/README.md

 ### Composition Ratio Analysis
-Utilizing MapReduce, sterilizes, combines, and operates on three museum datasets (TATE/MOMA/MET) and looks for trends in composition ratios in visual art relating to an artist's progrssion during their career.
+Utilizing MapReduce, sterilizes, combines, and operates on three museum datasets (TATE/MOMA/MET).
+Analyzes trends in composition ratios in artworks relating to the progrssion of an artist's career.

 Inspired by a studio professor joking painter compositions ratios slowley move towards square the older they get.